SRJPE/JPE-datasets/scripts/juvenile-monitoring-seine-and-snorkel-data/feather-river/feather_snorkel_qc.md

 ## Description of Monitoring Data

 Feather River Snorkel Data from 2004 - 2020.
-This data was provided to flowwest in an access database "Snorkel\_Revided.mdb.
+This data was provided to flowwest in an access database Snorkel\_Revided.mdb.
 We queried it to have all year and important variables.
+Snorkel data from 1999 - 2003 is available in a separate access database FR S and S Oroville.mdb

 **Timeframe:** 2004 - 2020

-**Seine Season:**

 **Completeness of Record throughout timeframe:**

+Only SR collected are in 2011 and 2012

 No environmental data collected pre 2010.